jschnab/data-engineering/elasticsearch/README.md

 Term-level queries and keyword fields are not analyzed, so be careful when issuing term-level queries and when querying keyword fields.

+Configuration has a notion of 'file realm' and 'native realm', which is important when managing authentication and authorization configuration (users, roles, etc.).
+The file realm is modified with node CLI scripts (in /usr/share/elasticsearch/bin folder), while the API realm is modified with APIs (Kibana, Python client, etc.).
+Both realms do not talk to each other.
+Only the native realm is replicated across nodes.

 ## Docker setup

 Run the Elasticsearch container: